Aliyah Abrams

-Aliyah Abrams (born 3 April 1997) is a Guyanese sprinter specialising in the 400 metres.
-She placed fifth in the women's 400m at the 2022 World Indoor Championships in Belgrade.
+Aliyah Nicola Abrams (born 3 April 1997) is a Guyanese sprinter specialising in the 400 metres.
+She placed fifth in the 400 metres at the 2022 World Indoor Championships and set the South American indoor record.
+She is a three-time Olympian.

 Career

-Abrams represented Guyana at the 2016 Rio Olympics in the women's 400 metres race; her time of 52.79 seconds in the heats did not qualify her for the semifinals.
+Abrams joined the South Carolina Gamecocks track and field team in 2016.
+She represented Guyana at the 2016 Summer Olympics in the 400 metres race; her time of 52.79 seconds in the heats did not qualify her for the semifinals.
+At the 2017 NCAA Indoor Championships, she finished ninth with the South Carolina 4 × 400 meters relay team and earned second-team All-America honors.